alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ```

 So we still have more than 2 kg to spare, right?
-But this is at sea level at unrealistic temperatures of 0 °C!
+But this is at unrealistic temperatures of 0 °C!
 As temperature raises air becomes less dense, so
 we will get less and less lift: